kazurayam/KsTestSuiteCollectionComprisesWithMultipleOSProcesses/README.md

 OS will regard these 3 processes are independent.
 Killing one of these 3 process does NOT automatically terminate other sub-processes.
-Therefore, as the original post wrote, it is quite likely that we observer
+Therefore, as the original post wrote, it is quite likely that we observe

 >"by killing it via Ctrl-c would result to locked up Reports directory and sometimes tests are still running"